klaytn/klaytn-docs/docs/node/service-chain/getting-started/nested-sc.md

 Starting kscnd: OK
 ```

-Check `subbridge.peers.length` to see if SCN is connected to EN, check `subbridge.latestAnchoredBlockNumber` to check the latest anchored block number to see if anchoring is in progress.
+Check `subbridge.peers.length` to see if SCN-L3-01 is connected to SCN-L2-03, check `subbridge.latestAnchoredBlockNumber` to check the latest anchored block number to see if anchoring is in progress.

 ```console
 $ kscn attach --datadir ~/data